nhs-digital-gp-it-futures/platform-helm/docs/run-local.md

 This process is designed to easily allow a developer to spin up the current environment, and easily work on component(s), while having the rest of the system in place.

+Note: You will need Admin rights on your laptop to set this up.
+If you do not have access this will need to be requested from the supplier of your laptop.

 ## System Setup

 Instructions expect you to be in the local-helm directory of the platform repository.
+To do this you will need to clone the repository locally and browse to the platform-helm folder.

 The following steps are needed to be able to run the system successfully:

 ### Setup Kubernetes